• Skip to content

 Other times people are searching for the right church home for their family.

-Either case, a visitor will assess a church experience by how welcoming and friendly the people are.
+In either case, a visitor will assess a church experience by how welcoming and friendly the people are.

-The challenge is, some people want to be noticed and identified as visitors, and others want to visit without a lot of fanfare.
+The challenge is some people want to be noticed and identified as visitors, and others want to visit without a lot of fanfare.

 Striking a balance can be a challenge, as well as a training opportunity.